 These figures refer to the past.
 If the currency of a financial product, financial service or its costs is different from your reference currency, the return and/or costs can increase or decrease as a result of currency fluctuations.
 Source for all data and chart (if not indicated otherwise): UBS Asset Management.
-YTD: year-to-date (since beginning of the year) Reference Index in currency of share class (without costs)
+YTD: year-to-date (since beginning of the year) UD: launch-to-date Reference Index in currency of share class (without costs)